hallofdreams/hallofdreams.github.io/_posts/2021-01-31-advent-of-code-2015-rust.md

 Current position: -95, -41
 ```

 No error messages yet, because this is all stuff we've done before.
-Now we need to add the `HashMap`; I'll try turning `x` and `y` into string, concatenating them with a comma in between, and then using the resulting string as a key.
+Now we need to add the `HashMap`; I'll try turning `x` and `y` into a string, concatenating them with a comma in between, and then using the resulting string as a key.

 ## Attempt 0.1